 Introduction to Diversity for Educators

-Course Description:Designed for the prospective educator, this course provides the opportunity to explore issues of diversity, including an understanding of the influence of exceptionalities, culture, family, gender sexual orientation, socioeconomic status, religion, language of origin, ethnicity, and age upon the educational experience.
+Course Description:Designed for the prospective educator, this course provides the opportunity to explore issues of diversity, including an understanding of the influence of exceptionalities, culture, family, socioeconomic status, language of origin, ethnicity, and age upon the educational experience.
 Students will explore personal attitudes towards diversity and exceptionalities.
 Students will be provided with information on the Florida Educator Accomplished Practices, state-adopted standards, and the Professional Educator Competencies.

 Required textbooks/ course materials:

 Cushner, K., McClelland, A., & Saffold, P. Human Diversity in Education – An Integrative Approach 10th Ed.
 McGraw Hill.
 ISBN: 9781264170203.

 See your Instructor First Day Handout for individual instructor assignment schedule.

 E – 1 Designs and plans effective instructional lessons.

 E – 2 Maintains a student-centered learning environment that is safe, organized, equitable, flexible, inclusive and collaborative.

 E – 3 Delivers and facilitates effective instruction.